promregator/promregator/docs/config.md

 Specifies the (plain-text) password, which is used for HTTP Basic (inbound) authentication.

 If not specified, a random password is generated during startup.
 Its value is printed to the standard error device.

+### Option "promregator.cache.invalidate.auth" (optional)
+Specifies the authentication schema, which shall be used to for the [Cache Invalidation endpoint](./invalidate-cache.md).
+Valid values are:

+* *NONE*: no authentication verification is required (default)
+* *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
+Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.

 ### Option "promregator.gc.rate" (optional)